superfly/fly-rails/README.md

 ## Automatically detected features

+  * _ruby_: the deployed application will use the same version of ruby and bundler as your development environment.
+  * _node_: if the use of node is detected, node, yarn, and your npm packages will be installed.
   * _sqlite3_: if the production database is sqlite3 a volume will be allocated and the database will be put there.
   * _postgres_: if the production database is postgres a postgres machine will be allocated
   * _redis_: if redis is used for action cable, caching, or sidekiq your redis database will be added to this application.
 If you don't currently have a redis database, one will be allocated.
 If redis is used for caching, eviction will be turned on.